arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

 End your multi-cursors session with `C-g`.

-## It's a ring
-If you are more curious about how things *work* than about how to *use* them (and it's likely, if you spend time tinkering with Emacs) you might wonder: what does happen to the `mark-ring` variable when a value is pulled out of it?
-Is the `mark-ring` like a stack, that is progressively consumed as values are popped-out of it?

-Let's discover:

-## Region
+## Setting the mark elsewhere
-So, `set-mark-command (C-SPC)` is the way to save a position.
+So, `set-mark-command (C-SPC)` is the way to manually set a mark exactly where the cursor is.
 Is that all?
 Of course not.
-There are many other functions that help setting the mark to specific positions, for example after a word, at the end of the page or at the end of a function.
+There are many other functions that help setting the mark to other specific positions, for example after a word, at the end of the page or at the end of a function.

 In most of the applications, though, the mark is set for other reasons than just keeping a history of positions.
 In fact, in Emacs the mark